Payment Plan FAQs

 What if my student account balance changes (due to registration, additional financial aid, etc.) after I've enrolled in the semester payment plan?
 If your student account balance decreases, it will automatically be reflected in your semester payment plan and your monthly payment will be reduced.
 If you've already paid, normally it will be applied to the next month's payment.
 At the end of the semester, if you have a credit balance in your account, you can request a refund by emailing email@example.com.

 What happens if I can't make a payment?
-If you fail to make a payment by the 10th of the month, you will be assessed a $10 late fee.
-If you fail to make the payment within 15 calendar days of the due date, an additional $15 late fee may be assessed.
+If you fail to make a payment by the 15th of the month, you will be assessed a $10 late fee.

-If a payment is returned, you will be charged a $15 fee.
+If a payment is returned, you will be charged a $75 fee.
 You will then be responsible for making a payment yourself, through View & Pay (accessible through myUSF).
 If you miss two consecutive installments, you will be withdrawn from the payment plan.
-Your account balance will then become due in full and will be subject to late fees of 1.5% of the balance.
+Your account balance will then become due in full and may be subject to late fees.

 What happens if I am withdrawn from the payment plan?
-You can request an appeal by emailing firstname.lastname@example.org.
-A second withdrawal will result in permanent loss of access.
+You can submit an appeal to reinstate your access to the payment plan.
+A second withdrawal will result in permanent loss of access to the plan.